 Critical Period Plasticity:

 Neuronal circuits that process sensory information are shaped by patterns of cellular activity during early brain development called critical periods.
 The term ‘critical period’ (CP) refers to a specific developmental window during which target systems are sensitive to a specific environmental input.
-CPs are known to be present in several sensory systems in the brain, such as the barrel representation of whiskers in somatosensory cortex, tonotopic map refinement in auditory cortex and human language acquisition in the Bora’s area but the best-described case is the role of light on the development of the visual system.
+CPs are known to be present in several sensory systems in the brain, such as the barrel representation of whiskers in somatosensory cortex, tonotopic map refinement in auditory cortex and human language acquisition in the Bora’s area and the role of light on the development of the visual system.
+In this lab, we study on the CP in visual and barrel cortices.

 Powered by GoDaddy